III Marine Expeditionary Force: History

 III Marine Expeditionary Force was activated as I Amphibious Corps 1 October 1942 in Camp Elliott, San Diego, California.
 Later that month, they were deployed to Noumea, New Caledonia.
 The unit was redesignated as III Amphibious Corps 15 April 1944.
 III Amphibious Corps was deactivated on 10 June 1946.

 III Marine Expeditionary Force was activated 6 May 1965 at Da Nang, Republic of Vietnam.
 III MEF was re-designated to III Marine Amphibious Force (III MAF) 7 May 1965.

 III Marine Amphibious Force deployed to Camp Courtney, Okinawa April 1971.
 III MAF was redesignated to III Marine Expeditionary Force 5 February 1988.

 World War II

 During World War II, III MEF was known as I Marine Amphibious Corps.
 It was renamed III Amphibious Corps on 15 April 1944, and took part in fighting against the Japanese Empire in the Pacific theater during World War II.
 It fought in some of the bloodiest battles, including the Solomon Islands campaign, the Mariana and Palau Islands campaign and the Volcano and Ryukyu Islands campaign (namely the Battle of Okinawa).
-III Amphibious Corps redeployed to Tientsin, China, in September 1945, where it participated in the occupation of Northern China until June 1946.
+III Amphibious Corps redeployed to Tianjin, China, in September 1945, where it participated in the occupation of Northern China until June 1946, as part of Operation Beleaguer.
 III Amphibious Corps was deactivated on 10 June 1946.